- Basic information

 Room equipment

 The rooms are equipped with adjustable beds with anti-decubitus mattresses.
-Each bed has several signaling options for the nursing staff (electric bells, voice sensors or specially adapted signaling devices for patients with upper limb mobility).
+Each bed has several options for signaling to the nursing staff (electric bells, voice sensors or specially modified signaling devices for patients with impaired mobility of the upper limbs).

 Patients in the ward are hospitalized in double rooms, which are equipped with television, they can of course make full use of their own electronic devices.
 If the patient's medical condition does not allow him to control his mobile phone, the nursing staff will be happy to help him.
 In this case, it is also advisable to have a hands-free accessory that allows you to control your phone by voice.
 In our department it is possible to use a wireless internet connection.